radiorabe/libretime/api/README.md

 API supersedes the [PHP API](../airtime_mvc/application/controllers/ApiController.php).

 ## Deploying

-The quoted documentation will not work currently.
-It depends on a systemd unit that has not yet been written.
-The only supported method of running currently is the development install instructions.

-> Deploying in a production environment is done in the [`install`](../install)
-> script which installs LibreTime.
-This is how the API is installed in the Vagrant
-> development images too.
-This method does not automatically reflect changes to
+Deploying in a production environment is done in the [`install`](../install) script which installs LibreTime.
+This is how the API is installed in the Vagrant development images too.
+This method does not automatically reflect changes to this API.
-> this API.
 After any changes, the `libretime-api` systemd service needs
-> restarting:
+restarting:

->
->     sudo systemctl restart libretime-api
+    sudo systemctl restart libretime-api

+Connections to the API are proxied through the Apache web server by default.
+Endpoint exploration and documentation is available from `http://example.com/api/v2/`, where `example.com` is the URL for the LibreTime instance.

 ### Development
 For a live reloading version within Vagrant: